rdonmez/uniswap-flashswap/Readme.md

-## FlashSwap On Uniswap Like Protocols
+## Demonstration FlashSwap On Uniswap

-An example of quering token prices and swaping token on uniswap like protocols.
+An example of quering token prices and swaping token on uniswap.

 ### 1. Install Dependencies
 ```